blajoh/documentation/README.md

 #### Obfuscation
 If the malware is being obfuscated then the decompilation would face problems, because countering obfuscation requires a whole new project and was not further included in these methods

+#### Entropy/Randomness
+We tried to detect and measure randomness of strings inside the code, but it turned out, that most urls would appear random and this would sharply increase the false positive rate.
+This method would require a list of known bad urls.

+#### Semantic Analysis
+This type of analysis is used to approximate concepts through structures build from a large set of information.
+This is out of scope.

 Namesake
 ---